Ornate Checkered

 Trichodes ornatus

-This beetle is very similar to the third on on this page except
+This beetle is very similar to the third one on this page

 for the red markings instead of yellow.